-Items used to embellish or decorate your album or project.
+Items that are used to embellish or decorate your album or project.

 When acidic materials/supplies come in physical contact with photos the acid may migrate from the original product onto other materials on the page, causing discoloration and disintegration.
 A deacidification spray should be used on acidic supplies or embellishments or scan and print a copy on acid-free paper for your albums placing the original in an acid-free pocket for the page.
 (TOP)

-Abbreviation for: acid-free/lignin-free indicating the items are free of acid that may disintegrate photos and lignin which will deteriorate and turn yellow over time.
+Abbreviation for: acid-free/lignin-free indicates the items are free of acid that may disintegrate photos and lignin which will deteriorate and turn yellow over time.
 (TOP)

 An archival or photo-safe book to store your completed scrapbook pages in.
 There are many sizes and types to choose from.